-A hybrid model of game space and food venue, they provide an extensive library of board and card games, as well as a coffeehouse café style menu of food and drink, all under the same roof.
+A hybrid model of retail, game space and tea venue, they provide an extensive library of board, card and role playing games, as well as a café of loose leaf teas for sale, all under the same roof.

-They have dozens upon dozens of games, including Cards Against Humanity, Jenga, Clue, Risk, Mystery date, Power Grid, and bunches more.
+They have dozens upon dozens of games, including Jenga, Clue, Dungeons & Dragons, Pokemon, Magic The Gathering, and bunches more.

 Nicknamed “Southern California’s gateway to the cosmos,” visitors can look through telescopes, explore exhibits, see live shows in the Samuel Oschin Planetarium, and enjoy spectacular views of Los Angeles and the Hollywood Sign.
 They offer ongoing exhibits, as well as time-limited events.

 Built in 1929, the Nuart Theatre is an art house theatre that’s the flagship location of the Landmark Theatres chain.
 It generally plays a mixture of classic, unique and international films but it also well known for its weekly showing of The Rocky Horror Picture Show.

 Playland Arcade, located at Santa Monica Pier, is the perfect place for someone who’s still bragging about their Galaga score from way back when.
 An old school arcade, it’s chock full with over 200 video games and attractions from the 80s to today.